isrand/hetsdk/README.md

 or

-`ERROR`: if the sequence number provided is greater than the current sequence number of the topic.
+`ERROR`: if the sequence number provided is greater than the current sequence number of the topic, or the user doesn't have access to the topic.

 ---